 The elements of the reference architecture consist of three nodes and four reference points.
 The Connected Device and the Application are the beneficiaries of the OBF, but not a part of the OBF.
-The software elements, namely, the OBF Client, OBF Authentication Server and the OBF Resource Server are the nodes of the reference architecture.
-The nodes interact with each other using four reference points, namely, RPAA, RPAR, RPCA and RPDS.
+The software elements, namely, the OBF Client, OBF Authentication Server and the OBF Authorisation Server are the nodes of the reference model.
+The nodes interact with each other using four reference points, namely, RPAA, RPAR, RPDS and RPCA.